Arthroscopy

 Risks and Potential Complications

-Although arthroscopy is generally safe, all surgeries carry some risk.
-Potential complications include:
+While arthroscopy is generally safe, every surgical procedure carries some risk.
+Possible complications include:

 • Infection at the incision site.